 - Their night-time residence must be snake proof.

-- You can suspend their food and water dispensers from the roof to keep rats, mice and chicken poo out of it.
+- You can suspend their food and water dispensers from the roof to keep rats, mice, cane toads, and chicken poop out of it.

 - We’ve been promised one egg per day for several years from our chooks

-- Our first eggs were small and nothing special.
+- Our first eggs were small and nothing special, they got bigger.

 - You will feel like a farmer, locking them up at sunset, letting them out at dawn.